whalebone/wb-docs/en/local_resolver.rst

 **1) Use Template**

-  When using the template option, the information that are provided as input to the following form are injected in the template code.
+  When using the template option, the information that is provided as input to the following form are injected in the template code.
 This is the fastest and easiest way to customize the blocking pages.

 .. figure:: ./img/template.png
    :alt: Template Customization